elavoie/pando-handbook/oopsla-2017/README.md

 # Plotting the Results

 The figures can be interactively explored using a Web browser by opening [figures/index.html](./figures/index.html) from the local file system.
-Once you have save all your experiment results in the corresponding `data/*-throughput-newer-experiments.csv` files, update the figures with `./csv-to-js data/*.csv > figures/data.js` and refresh the page in your browser.
+Once you have saved all your experiment results in the corresponding `data/*-throughput-newer-experiments.csv` files, update the figures with `./csv-to-js data/*.csv > figures/data.js` and refresh the page in your browser.
 Your own points should overlap with the existing experiment results on both figures.

 # Helper Scripts